rajatsuner/sahyog_disaster_app/README.md

 <b>Tracks </b>: Open Innovation  <br>

 ## Problem Statement:
+The combined effort to manage things during Disaster

 ## Proposed Solution :
+We save lives,because every live matters.
+Our project is complete ecosystem which helps civilian during natural and man made disasters.
+Also beneficial for rescue team as they will get exact location.
+The problem of coordination , efficiency, lack of digital integrated system and automation in the current disaster management system  is solved with Sahyog.
+With the implementation of various sensors and Apis , the app will be automated.
+With the faster technology it will be world efficient and many lives will be saved.
+It will connect victims directly to concerned department related to the tragedy hence it will be digitally integrated.

 ## Currently Implemented Features :
 1. The user can register problems with pin point location, main problem type, number of people affected and a brief explaination